imbue11235/humanize/README.md

 To use a different locale with `humanize`, simply import it.
 It auto-registers with the locale manager, and are ready to be used.
+To view a list of currently available locales, see [built-in locales](#built-in-locales).

 ```go
 import (